-Paolo Coletti, Francesca Marta Lilja Di Lascio, Alessandro Fedele, Enrico Foscolo, Angelica Gianfreda, Andreas Heinrich Hamel, Yuriy Kaniovskyi, Steven Eric Stillman, Carola Schrage, Stefan Franz Schubert, Mirco Tonin, Alex Weissensteiner.
+Paolo Coletti, Francesca Marta Lilja Di Lascio, Alessandro Fedele, Davide Ferrari, Enrico Foscolo, Angelica Gianfreda, Andreas Heinrich Hamel, Yuriy Kaniovskyi, Steven Eric Stillman, Carola Schrage, Stefan Franz Schubert, Mirco Tonin, Alex Weissensteiner.

 The Research Cluster encompasses research in the theoretical foundation and the methodological aspects that are relevant for the empirical study of the economy/economic life/economics.

 Its research activities can be classified into to the following interconnected domains: